endorivium/SemesterWork_KP/README.md

 # Project Content
 ## Builds
 The Builds folder has the finished builds of the two chess engines, marked by their respective languages.
-To run the Kotlin build, open the command terminal in the same directory as the file and run the file via
+To run the Kotlin build, Java needs to be installed (tested with Java 25), then open the command terminal in the same directory as the file and run the file via
 > **java -jar ChessEngine_Kotlin.jar**